 171proposals (1 user could make one or more proposals)

-PS: from these information, Nico could set his selling price below, like
+PS: from this information, Nico could set his selling price below, like

 0.9 CHF, which will certainly bring forward his proposal in the queue.

 When he is sure of his choice, he presses

 Create Proposal which will send the information to the order book smart contract via his Metamask wallet.